 Ankle Injuries

-Ankle injuries can have many causes and anyone from an athlete to someone walking down the road can roll their foot and sprain their ankle.
+Ankle injuries can happen for many reason and anyone, from an athlete to someone simply walking down the road, can roll their foot and sprain their ankle.

 Some ankle injuries such as stress fractures and tendinopathies are sometimes known as overuse injuries and are often caused by persistent repetitive actions in a sport or daily activity.